-- Maintain the viability of community events, such as the Gala. - Support the use of the playing field for sports and other outdoor activities that are so important for the health and wellbeing of participants. - Promote leisure and social activities for residents of all ages. - Ensure the streets and footpaths are kept free from litter, dog faeces and potholes. - Promote and retain the businesses that already exist and serve the local area. - Replace the Village Hall should the opportunity arise.
+- Retain the BT public call box. - Maintain the viability of community events, such as the Gala. - Support the use of the playing field for sports and other outdoor activities that are so important for the health and wellbeing of participants. - Promote leisure and social activities for residents of all ages. - Ensure the streets and footpaths are kept free from litter, dog faeces and potholes. - Promote and retain the businesses that already exist and serve the local area. - Replace the Village Hall should the opportunity arise.